NOAA-OWP/SoilFreezeThaw/README.md

 The soil freeze-thaw model simulates the transport of heat in soil using a one-dimensional vertical column.
 The model uses a standard diffusion equation discretized using a fully-implicit scheme at the interior and a semi-implicit scheme at the top and bottom boundaries, similar to NOAH-MP.
 More details are provided below.

 ## Build and Run Instructions
-Detailed instructions on how to build and run SoilMoistureProfiels (SMP) can be found here [INSTALL](https://github.com/NOAA-OWP/SoilFreezeThaw/blob/ajk/doc_update/INSTALL.md))
+Detailed instructions on how to build and run SoilFreezeThaw (SFT) model can be found here [INSTALL](https://github.com/NOAA-OWP/SoilFreezeThaw/blob/ajk/doc_update/INSTALL.md))
   - Test examples highlights
     - Unittest (see [tests](https://github.com/NOAA-OWP/SoilFreezeThaw/blob/ajk/doc_update/tests/README.md))
-    - Synthetic example: simulations with prescribed soil moiture profiles (static input) (see [build/run](https://github.com/NOAA-OWP/SoilFreezeThaw/blob/ajk/doc_update/INSTALL.md#synthetic-example-standalone-mode))
+    - Synthetic example: simulations with prescribed soil moisture profiles (static input) (see [build/run](https://github.com/NOAA-OWP/SoilFreezeThaw/blob/ajk/doc_update/INSTALL.md#synthetic-example-standalone-mode))
     - Real field example: simulations with real forcing data (see [build/run](https://github.com/NOAA-OWP/SoilFreezeThaw/blob/ajk/doc_update/RUN.md#real-field-example-pseudo-framework-mode))
     - Real field example: two nextgen realization examples coupling 1) SFT with [CFE](https://github.com/NOAA-OWP/cfe/) and 2) SFT with [LASAM](https://github.com/NOAA-OWP/LGAR-C) running on a catchment in HUC01 region are also provided [examples](https://github.com/NOAA-OWP/SoilFreezeThaw/blob/ajk/doc_update/examples/README.md).